briggsprashar/sports_metric_analysis/Project.md

 This gap underscores the critical need to expand female athlete testing and to conduct more studies based on female athletes.
 Female athletes are underrepresented in many device-based studies.

-When combined, vast **gap in female focused studies** found in the literature, use of different **thresholds** and under representation of **female testing data**, together point to major gaps in the current collegiate sports performance ecosystem as represented in the visual representation below.
+When combined, vast **gap in female focused studies** found in the literature, use of different **thresholds** and under representation of **female testing data**, together point to major gaps in the curret collegiate sports performance ecosystem as represented in the visual representation below.

 **2. Multi-metric testing**